Bayern Munich head to Arsenal as one of the teams to beat in this season's UEFA Champions League.

 In a further insight into what Der Rekordmeister might try to do against Arsenal, coach Kompany has said of his approach: "It's also about taking away the opposition's momentum."

-Arsenal's defence has been rightly praised as one of the cornerstones of the team's success this season, but the same can be said of Bayern, who have no such injury concerns at the heart of the back four.
+Arsenal's defence has been rightly praised as one of the cornerstones of the team's success this season, but the same can be said of Bayern, who have no such injury concerns at the heart of their back four.

-As much as the likes of Kane, Michael Olise and Luis Díaz - the latter suspended for the trip to London - have been firing up top, the recently formed partnership of Jonathan Tah and Dayot Upamecano has been key to Bayern shutting teams out at the other end of the pitch.
+As much as the likes of Kane, Michael Olise and Luis Díaz - the latter suspended for the trip to London - have been firing up top, the partnership of Jonathan Tah and Dayot Upamecano has been key to Bayern shutting teams out at the other end of the pitch.
 The Bavarians have kept a league-high six clean sheets in the Bundesliga and conceded just three goals in four Champions League fixtures.

 From back to front, Bayern have what it takes to make it another night to remember in London on Wednesday, a game that could see the six-time European champions add to an already impressive record against the Gunners and make a huge step towards automatic qualification for the knockout rounds.